julian-ao/password-manager/passwordManager/readme.md

 ## Login page
 On the application, the user will first be met with a login page.
-There they can either log in to an existing account or register a new one.
+There they can either log in to an existing account or create a new one.

 ![img.png](images/img.png)